argotorg/solidity-website/src/events/summit.md

 We're excited to bring back Solidity Summit for another edition, again as part of the [Devconnect](https://devconnect.org/) week!

-Speaker and attendee applications for 2025 are open!
+## Speaker and attendee applications for 2025 are now open!

 To apply for a speaking opportunity, please complete the [speaker form](https://drive.argot.org/form/#/2/form/view/TmZlvgY9qObv9P2OIcv91drpWxWm-7OPuyFT4Tgone0/).
+If you are interested in attending, [please complete the attendee application form](https://drive.argot.org/form/#/2/form/view/6Call76R1Nf3vsaQ2Mhv4VIHuHaT5z274Wz8N3ocQtw/).

 Keep in mind that the Solidity Summit is geared towards an experienced audience, which means you can get deep into the (Solidity) technicalities quickly!